CleverCloud/documentation/content/changelog/2024-07-02-clever-tools-3.8.0.md

 Multiple new features are also available in this "Big Summer Update".
 Access Logs feature now uses `v4` API.
 It's faster and more reliable, only available for applications and as an alpha test for now.
 It's available through `clever accesslogs` command.

 `--no-color` or `--color true|false` global option is available.
 It's used by default when the output is not a terminal. `clever console` now opens the [Console](https://console.clever-cloud.com) even if your not in a folder with a linked application.
+[3.8.1 release](https://github.com/CleverCloud/clever-tools/releases/tag/3.8.1) comes with some minor fixes.

 To upgrade Clever Tools, [use your favorite package manager](https://github.com/CleverCloud/clever-tools/blob/master/docs/setup-systems.md#how-to-install-clever-tools).
 For example with npm: